 By agreeing to this Investor Agreement you acknowledge that you have read, understood and agreed to:

-2.1 You will be able to access the Platform fully, view Offers and use our services once you have signed up with us by:
+2.1 You will be able to access the Platform, view Offers and use our services once you have signed up with us by:

 2.2 Once you have signed up with us, you will be entitled to:

-but you will not be able to subscribe for any shares in an Issuer under an Offer or, if you register as a Syndicate, receive any of the Syndicate Services described in clause 6.2 below, until you have registered with us as an Investor or Syndicate (as applicable) and entered into this Investor Agreement.
+but you will not be able to subscribe for any shares in an Issuer under an Offer until you have registered with us as an Investor and entered into this Investor Agreement.

-2.3 After you have signed up with us, you must provide the following information to register with us as an Investor or a Syndicate:
+2.3 After you have signed up with us, you must provide the following information to register with us as an Investor:

-your full legal name and, in the case of a company, partnership or other vehicle, your company number or business number (or any equivalent details in any jurisdiction);
+- your full legal name and, in the case of a company, your company number or business number;

-your New Zealand residential address (for individuals) or your registered office and address for service (for companies, partnerships or other vehicles);
+- your residential address (for individuals) or your registered office and address for service (for companies);

-2.9 In addition to the information required under clauses 2.3 to 2.8, you must provide us with any other information that we may request from you, including (without limitation) any information for the identification of the Investor or Syndicate (or Syndicate Members and Authorised Representatives) and information about the sources of funds being provided by you in relation to any Investment.
+2.9 In addition to the information required under clauses 2.3 to 2.8, you must provide us with any other identification and anti-money laundering information that we may request from you, including any information for the identification of the Investor and information about the sources of funds being provided by you in relation to any Investment.

-2.10 While you are registered with us as an Investor or a Syndicate, you must keep information provided to us under clauses 2.3 to 2.9 up to date and notify us of any changes.
+2.10 While you are registered with us as an Investor, you must keep information provided to us under clauses 2.3 to 2.9 up to date and notify us of any changes.

-2.11 By completing the process of registration as an Investor or a Syndicate, you confirm that you are at least 18 years (for individuals).
+2.11 By completing the process of registration as an Investor, you confirm that you are at least 18 years old (for individuals).

 2.12 You may only sign up with us once.
 You must not create, or attempt to create, more than one sign up for yourself by using different email addresses or other identifying information.

-2.13 You acknowledge that the Offers are not offers to the public in the United States, Canada or Japan, or any other jurisdiction where such an offer may be unlawful or require the Issuer, a Syndicate, Equitise or any other person to be registered or take any other step under the securities laws or otherwise of such jurisdiction.
+2.13 You acknowledge that the Offers are not offers to the public in the United States, Canada or Japan, or any other jurisdiction where such an offer may be unlawful or require the Issuer or Equitise to be registered or take any other step under the securities laws or otherwise of such jurisdiction.

-checks of our records to determine whether the Issuer has previously raised funds through us, and if so, when and how much.
+- checks of our records to determine whether the Issuer has previously raised funds through us, and if so, when and how much; and

-Where the Issuer is not a New Zealand company, we will use reasonable efforts to carry out equivalent checks in relation to the above in the home jurisdiction of the Issuer.
+Where the Issuer is not a New Zealand or Australian company, we will use reasonable efforts to carry out equivalent checks in relation to the above in the home jurisdiction of the Issuer.